ruizbaier/closestMolecule/README.md

 # Finite element discretisation

 We simply use P1 elements (piecewise linear and overall continuous) to approximate the solution.
 We use backward Euler's method for the time discretisation.

+# Verification of convergence

+These tests use the method of manufactured solutions to check the rate of convergence of the schemes (how the error decays with the meshsize).
+Check SphericalAdvectionDiffusionReaction_convergence.py.